This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 Prevent this by never pointing the fan directly at people, but cooling indirectly (e.g. keeping your distance and letting it swing).
 We strongly advise against staying permanently in the direct airflow.

-If you notice that the airflow is becoming uncomfortable or too cold, point the fan away or switch to a lower setting.
+If you notice that the airflow becomes uncomfortable or too cold, point the fan away or turn it to a lower setting.

 In itself, the breeze from a fan won't make anyone sick—a cold is caused by viruses.
 However, constant drafts can dry out mucous membranes and cool the body, making you more susceptible to infections.